 Crum's Yearlong Writer's Residency Is Extended Another Year

 __Dana Crum won the 2012-2013 Eva Jane Romaine Coombe Writer’s Residency at The Seven Hills School, a pre-K — 12 private school in Cincinnati, Ohio.
 The school awarded him the residency for the 2013-2014 school year as well.
 Crum spent the first year writing and revising a chapbook and will spend the second year finishing a full-length poetry collection.

 Crum’s Chapbook Will Be Published in 2014

-Crum Speaks at College-Prep/Financial-aid Workshop
+Crum Speaks at College-Prep/Financial-Aid Workshop

-On November 2, 2013, Crum was one of several speakers at the "Your Road to Success" College-Prep and Financial-Aid Workshop, at The Greater New Hope Missionary Baptist Church in Cincinnati.
+On November 2, 2013, Crum was one of several speakers at the "Your Road to Success" College-Prep and Financial-Aid Workshop, held at The Greater New Hope Missionary Baptist Church in Cincinnati.
 His topic was what students must do before, during and after college to succeed.